apache/fury/docs/protocols/xlang_object_graph_spec.md

 context(e.g., a field of a type), only the `NULL` and `NOT_NULL VALUE` flags will be used for reference meta.

 For languages which doesn't support reference such as rust, reference tracking must be disabled for correct deserialization by fury rust implementation.

-In languages which doesn't support GC, Fury use `optional` to indicate nullability:
+For languages whose object values are not null by default:

 - In rust, Fury takes `Option:None` as a null value
 - In c++, Fury takes `std::nullopt` as a null value
+- In golang, Fury takes `null interface/pointer` as a null value

+If one want to deserialize in languages like `Java/Python/JavaScript`, he should mark the type with all fields not-null by default, or using schema-evolution mode to carry the not-null fields info in the data.

 ## Type Meta